Yuvraj Singh: 2007 World Twenty20 and vice-captaincy

-In September 2007, Mahendra Singh Dhoni and Yuvraj were named ODI captain and vice-captain respectively, following the resignation of Rahul Dravid.
-Yuvraj scored 121 at Hyderabad in a losing cause in the third of the seven ODIs against Australia, but accumulated only 71 in the other six matches of the series.
+In September 2007, MS Dhoni and Singh were named ODI captain and vice-captain respectively, following the resignation of Rahul Dravid.
+Singh scored 121 at Hyderabad, albeit in a losing cause, in the third of the seven ODIs against Australia, but accumulated only 71 in the other six matches of the series.
 He enjoyed a return to form in India's home ODI series against Pakistan in November 2007.
 He scored four half-centuries in five matches, averaging 68, and was named player of the series as India won the series 3–2.
 He was also fined for showing dissent in the final match in Jaipur.
-Although Yuvraj was included in Indian squad for the subsequent Test series against Pakistan, Test captain Anil Kumble said that Yuvraj "will have to wait a little bit more to become a regular member in the Test squad."
+Although Singh was included in Indian squad for the subsequent Test series against Pakistan, Test captain Anil Kumble said that Singh "will have to wait a little bit more to become a regular member in the Test squad."
 He did not feature in the playing eleven in the first two matches, but was picked in the third Test at Bangalore to replace an injured Sachin Tendulkar.
-Batting first, India was 61/4 before Yuvraj and Sourav Ganguly shared a 300-run fifth-wicket partnership, and Yuvraj recorded his highest Test score of 169 off 203 balls, while Ganguly went on to score 239 which was also his highest score in tests.
+Batting first, India was 61/4 before Singh and Sourav Ganguly shared a 300-run fifth-wicket partnership, and Singh recorded his highest Test score of 169 off 203 balls, while Ganguly went on to score 239 which was also his highest score in tests.

-For his performances in 2007, he was named in the World ODI XI by Cricinfo.
-He was also named in the World T20I XI by Cricinfo.
+For his performances in 2007, he was named in the World ODI XI by ESPNcricinfo.
+He was also named in the World T20I XI by ESPNcricinfo.

-Yuvraj had a poor Test series against Australia in Indian tour to that country in 2007/08.
+Singh had a poor Test series against Australia in Indian tour to that country in 2007/08.
 After his poor showing in the first two Tests, he was dropped for the remainder of the series.
 In November 2008, he hit 138 not out from 78 balls against England at Rajkot, taking 64 balls to reach his century which at the time was the second fastest by an Indian in ODIs after Mohammad Azharuddin's century in 1988 against New Zealand came off 62 balls.